Skip advert

 Pros

-• Same warranty as Kia cars
+• Seven-year warranty as standard

 Cons

-• Four-star Euro NCAP rating beaten by VW ID.
-Buzz
+• Four-star Euro NCAP rating

 The Kia PV5 was awarded a four-star out of five rating by safety experts Euro NCAP.
-That’s on par with a number of other van-based passenger vehicles, but the Volkswagen ID.
-Buzz managed to get the maximum five-star rating, with higher scores in the adult, vulnerable road user, and safety assistance technology categories.
+That’s on par with the likes of the Peugeot E-5008, but the Hyundai Ioniq 9Kia EV9, and Volkswagen ID.
+Buzz managed to get the maximum five-star rating.

-Every model gets forward collision-avoidance assist, highway driving assist, intelligent speed limit assist and smart cruise control with stop/go.
-You’ll need to step up to the Plus trim to add rear cross traffic collision avoidance assist and safe-exit warning.
+Every model gets forward-collision-avoidance assist, highway-driving assist, intelligent-speed-limit assist and smart cruise control with stop/go.
+You’ll need to step up to the Plus trim to add rear cross-traffic collision avoidance assist and safe-exit warning.

 Euro NCAP safety ratings